 Friday, July 26: Classes begin at 8:30am and end at 3:30pm, with time for lunch and a mid-morning break.

-$940 includes all materials, non-refundable $85 registration fee, and year-long coaching sessions
+$940 includes all materials, non-refundable $85 registration fee, and coaching sessions running from October through May.

 Three Discount Options (Choose One!
 Discounts may not be combined.)